Christopher Del Rosario Christopher Del Rosario

 Read More

-People of the orchards by Christopher Del Rosario
+People of the orchards

 One of the things i struggled with the most during my time here in the orchards was asking for a portrait.
 I never planned on doing any real portraits or asking for photos.
 I envisioned a completely photojournalistic feel to the work i created, but because I'm me and i love pushing myself i made it happen as best as i could.